He Shou Wu Root: Blood Builder, Ultimate Health, and Longevity

 WHAT IS BLOOD BUILDING?

-Regardless, what does it mean, and how does it translate to modern health today?
+Regardless, what does it mean, and how does it translate to modern health?

-In TCM, the practice of building the blood was thought to rejuvenate and strengthen health over the whole body.
+In TCM, the practice of building the blood was thought to rejuvenate and strengthen the overall health of the body.

 In effect, this made the body much younger, despite its actual chronological age.

 Blood was also thought to be the physical manifestation of qi.
 If one built blood to be healthy, one would also strengthen their life force and energy, thereby attaining youthfulness.

 Modern health practices in the west don’t include terms like qi or blood building.